Vapor-compression refrigeration: Refrigerants

 More benign refrigerants are currently the subject of research, such as supercritical carbon dioxide, known as R-744.
 These have similar efficiencies compared to existing CFC- and HFC-based compounds, and have many orders of magnitude lower global warming potential.
 General industry and governing body push are toward more GWP-friendly refrigerants.
-In industrial settings ammonia, as well gasses like ethylene, propane, iso-butane and other hydrocarbons are commonly used (and have own R-x customary numbers), depending on required temperatures and pressures.
-Many of these gases are unfortunately flammable, explosive, or toxic; making their use restricted (i.e. well-controlled environment by qualified personnel, or a very small amount of refrigerant used).
-HFOs which can be considered to be HFC with some carbon-carbon bonds being double bounds, do show promise of lowering GWP very low to be of no further concern.
+In industrial settings ammonia, as well as gasses like ethylene, propane, iso-butane and other hydrocarbons are commonly used (and have their own R-x customary numbers), depending on required temperatures and pressures.
+Many of these gases are flammable, explosive, or toxic; making their use restricted (i.e. well-controlled environment by qualified personnel, or a very small amount of refrigerant used).
+HFOs which can be considered to be HFCs with some carbon-carbon bonds being double bounds, do show promise of lowering GWP so little to be of no further concern.
 In the meantime, various blends of existing refrigerants are used to achieve the required properties and efficiency, at a reasonable cost and lower GWP.

 Thermodynamic analysis of the system

 The thermodynamics of the vapor compression cycle can be analyzed on a temperature versus entropy diagram as depicted in Figure 2.
-At point 1 in the diagram, the circulating refrigerant enters the compressor as a low temperature, low pressure superheated vapor.
-From point 1 to point 2, the vapor is isentropically compressed (compressed at constant entropy) and exits the compressor as a high pressure, high temperature superheated vapor.
-Superheat is the amount of sensible heat added to vapor above saturation(boiling point).
+At point 1 in the diagram, the circulating refrigerant enters the compressor as a low-temperature, low-pressure saturated vapor.
+From point 1 to point 2, the vapor is isentropically compressed (compressed at constant entropy) and exits the compressor as a high-pressure, high-temperature vapor.

-From point 2 to point 3, the vapor travels through part of the condenser which removes the superheat by cooling the vapor.
-Between point 3 and point 4, the vapor travels through the remainder of the condenser and is condensed into a high temperature, high pressure subcooled liquid.
-Subcool is the amount of sensible heat removed from liquid below saturation(boiling point).
+From point 2 to point 3, the vapor travels through part of the condenser which removes the heat by cooling the vapor.
+Between point 3 and point 4, the vapor travels through the remainder of the condenser and is condensed into a high-temperature, high-pressure subcooled liquid.
+Subcool is the amount of sensible heat removed from the liquid below its maximum saturation.
 The condensation process occurs at essentially constant pressure.

 Between points 4 and 5, the subcooled liquid refrigerant passes through the expansion valve and undergoes an abrupt decrease of pressure.
 That process results in the adiabatic flash evaporation and auto-refrigeration of a portion of the liquid (typically, less than half of the liquid flashes).
 The adiabatic flash evaporation process is isenthalpic (occurs at constant enthalpy).